popsolutions/openventilator/04_Exhaust/RegulatingWaterColumn/Instructions.md

 Small amounts of water may flow out of the tiny hole at the regulator when the level rises too much.
 Be prepared for this to be possible.
 This can for example happen when the overpressure tube is used for the first time in a long time.

 You may want to put a lid loosely onto the water container to prevent dust etcetera from getting in.
+Putting a tight lid on will push water through the membrane, so that's not a good idea.

+In a later modification I replaced the tubes by 15 mm transparent tubes, and put a 15 mm hose on them to create 19 mm hose connections.
+The transparent tubes don't need marks on them, but do need a cm marked background behind the tube (a template for this is present).
+With transparent tubes you can both set and read the pressure.

 ![column overview picture](images/AssembledWaterColumn.jpg)